 CEDEL Haiti, Port Au Prince, Haiti

 Launched in May 2012, CEDEL Haiti is a social enterprise that promotes the development of the entrepreneurial mindset in Haiti.
-CEDEL Haiti was created in order to be the instrument that allows Haitian entrepreneurs and aspiring entrepreneurs to realize their dreams.
-The main programs of CEDEL Haiti include the School Entrepreneurship Program (ProgrES), a national business plan competition and an agricultural pitch program, a bootcamp on starting a business, an annual entrepreneurship forum for women, and a mentoring program for aspiring entrepreneurs.
-Services offered by CEDEL Haiti include: entrepreneurship training seminars, business plan assistance, coaching of entrepreneurs, consulting support to aspiring entrepreneurs, networking activities, business incubation and a shared workspace, promotion of investment groups, youth conferences, business tours, market analyses and surveys and value chain analysis.
+CEDEL Haiti was created to be the instrument that allows Haitian entrepreneurs and aspiring entrepreneurs to realize their dreams.
+The main programs of CEDEL Haiti include the School Entrepreneurship Program (ProgrES), a national business plan competition and an agricultural pitch program, a boot camp on starting a business, an annual entrepreneurship forum for women, and a mentoring program for aspiring entrepreneurs.
+Services offered by CEDEL Haiti include entrepreneurship training seminars, business plan assistance, coaching of entrepreneurs, consulting support to aspiring entrepreneurs, networking activities, business incubation, and a shared workspace, promotion of investment groups, youth conferences, business tours, market analyses and surveys and value chain analysis.
 CEDEL Haiti has reached more than 10,000 people through its programming.
-Partners include the US Embassy in Haiti, USAID/KONBIT Ashoka, the Central Bank of Haiti, FOKAL and a number of international universities.
+Partners include the US Embassy in Haiti, USAID/KONBIT Ashoka, the Central Bank of Haiti, FOKAL, and a number of international universities.

 Helping Black and Latinx People in the Innovation Economy

-CODE2040 takes its name from the year when it is predicted that minorities will become the majority in the United States.
-It is a nonprofit organization that is aggressively pursuing its goal of having “Blacks and Latinos proportionally represented in the leading edge of America's innovation economy as technologists, investors, thought leaders and entrepreneurs."
-In addition to a flagship Fellows Program that places promising black and Latino college-level computer science students in internship programs at top tech companies, CODE2040 has also started a Residency Program designed to help black and Latino entrepreneurs build companies and cultivate diversity in their own communities.
-The one-year residency provides participating founders with a $40,000 nonequity stipend, as well as additional support from CODE2040, Google for Entrepreneurs and participating founders' hometown tech hubs.
+CODE2040 takes its name from the year predicted that minorities will become the majority in the United States.
+It is a nonprofit organization aggressively pursuing its goal of having "Black and Latinx people proportionally represented in the leading edge of America's innovation economy as technologists, investors, thought leaders and entrepreneurs."
+In addition to a flagship Fellows Program that places promising black and Latino college-level computer science students in internship programs at top tech companies, CODE2040 has also started a Residency Program designed to help black and Latino entrepreneurs build companies and cultivate diversity in their communities.
+The one-year residency provides participating founders a $40,000 nonequity stipend and additional support from CODE2040, Google for Entrepreneurs, and participating founders' hometown tech hubs.
 Participants receive hub workspace for the resident and his/her team, along with mentoring by experienced entrepreneurs and investors in the CODE2040 and Google for Entrepreneurs networks.